-To assist in maintaining the appearance of the College, this policy

-(https://www.barnesjewishcollege.edu/Portals/0/Document s/InfoFor/Current%20Students/Policies/CampusPostingPol icy.GSONStudents.2020.pdf) provides general guidelines for GSON students.
-The intent of the policy is to be consistent with the master plan for information/event signage/poster displays at Goldfarb School of Nursing at both campus sites - Duncan and West.
+To assist in maintaining the appearance of the College, this policy provides general guidelines for GSON students.
+The intent of the policy is to be consistent with the master plan for information/event signage/poster displays at Barnes-Jewish College Goldfarb School of Nursing.